fahadahdal/HomeDeport_QA_Challenge/README.md

 Name of Project: Home Depot QA Challenge

 Introduction:
-This Manual and Automated testcase scenario on www.justblinds.com is designed to make sure that faux wood blinds can be carted and edited properly and if the Width of the blind increses, the price also increases significantly.
+This Manual and Automated testcase for www.justblinds.com is designed to make sure that faux wood blinds can be carted and edited properly and if the with of the blind increases, the price also increases significantly.

 Pre-requsites:
 - Microsoft Visual Community 2017 installed